Social-AI-Studio/Mod_HATE/README.md

 ## Prepare Datasets

 ### Datasets for Hateful Meme Detection
-We have tested on two hateful meme benchmarks: *Facebook Hateful Meme* dataset (FHM)[fhm_dataset] and *Multimedia Automatic Misogyny Identification* dataset (MAMI)[mami_dataset].
+We have tested on two hateful meme benchmarks: *Facebook Hateful Meme* dataset (FHM)[fhm_dataset] and *Multimedia Automatic Misogyny Identification* dataset (MAMI)[MAMI].
 The datasets can be download online.
 If you download dataset, you need to pre-process the datasets follow the code of the paper: *Pro-Cap: Leveraging a Frozen Vision-Language Model for Hateful Meme Detection*[pro_cap].
 Alternatively, you can directly leverage the converted data shared by **Pro-Cap**[pro_cap_data].
 Noted, they denote MAMI dataset as mimc.

 ### Datasets for Module Training
 As mentioned in Section 3.2, we used text-based QA model for the final K-VQA.
 The images should be converted into texts (i.e., image captions) so that text-based models can comprehend.
 We adopt a similar approach to [PNP-VQA][pnp-vqa] to generate question-aware captions.
 When utilizing OPT, we follow the code for [Img2LLM][imgllm] to generate synthetic question-answer pairs as demonstrating examples.
 The generated captions for OK-VQA can be found in *OK_VQA/large_captions* and the captions for A-OKVQA can be found in *A_OKVQA/aokvqa_val_captions_100.pkl*.
 The synthetic question answer pairs for OK-VQA can be found in *OK_VQA/ok_vqa_qa_img2llm.pkl* and *A_OKVQA/a-ok_vqa_qa_img2llm.pkl* for A-OKVQA.